Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models: Discussion

-In addition to changing bifurcation thresholds, increasing the flow times between kicks can introduce entirely new dynamics not observed in the continuous system.
-In a discrete model of fire disturbances to a tree-grass savannah, Hoyer-Leitzel and Iams found curves of bifurcations in disturbance space that are isolated away from the origin---bifurcations that occur in the flow-kick systems but not in their continuous analog \cite{hoyer2021impulsive}.
+In addition, proportionally increasing kick magnitudes and return periods can introduce entirely new dynamics not observed in the continuous analog system.
+We observed this when period-doubling bifurcations arose in the flow-kick models of the predator-prey example (Section \ref{sec:predprey}).
+Although these occurred in an infeasible parameter space, we suspect period doubling or chaos may also appear in feasible regions at resonance bifurcations along the Neimark-Sacker curve.
+In addition, in a discrete model of fire disturbances to a tree-grass savanna, Hoyer-Leitzel and Iams found curves of bifurcations in disturbance space that are isolated away from the origin---bifurcations that occur in the flow-kick systems but not in their continuous analog \cite{hoyer2021impulsive}.
 It should be noted that the kick structure in \cite{hoyer2021impulsive} differs from Definition \ref{def:fkr}, with the disturbance rate dependent on $\tau$ as well as $x$.
-Nonetheless, this example alerts us that accounting for the discrete nature of disturbance could reveal bifurcation structures absent from an averaged ODE model.
-We suspect this is true for the predator-prey model in particular, since Neimark-Sacker bifurcations can undergo resonance bifurcations, leading to regions of period doubling or chaos.
-In this way, studying what dynamics flow-kick models not only maintain but also gain relative to their ODE counterparts represents a rich area for future study.
+Broadly, these examples alert us that accounting for the discrete nature of disturbance could reveal bifurcation structures absent from an ODE model.
+A rich area for future investigation includes studying the dynamic structures that flow-kick models gain relative to their ODE counterparts.